 Key Findings

-Tuition for MBA programs in Michigan typically ranges from $30,000 to over $100,000, with public universities offering lower rates for in-state students.
+Tuition for full-time MBA programs in Michigan ranges from $40, 000 to $70, 000, with lower costs for in-state students at public universities.

 The chart above shows the ethnicity balance for Stationary MBA graduates in 2024 in Michigan.
 The plot shows the statistics of graduates summed over all institutions that were included in our ranking and that send the applicants information to IPEDS database.

-How long does it take to complete a MBA degree in Michigan?
+How long does it take to complete MBA degree in Michigan?

 The chart above shows the gender balance (men vs woman) for Stationary MBA graduates in 2024 in Michigan.
 The plot shows the statistics of graduates summed over all institutions that were included in our ranking and that send the applicants information to IPEDS database.